chellej80/Embarr-Equestrian-Testimonials/README.md

 ### Content

 I reviewed all content on the site for:
-- Grammar and spelling mistakes
+- Grammar and spelling mistakes.
-- Hangman pictures are placed properly with proper sizes & displaying as expected
-- Instructions are clear and contain correct information
+- Calls to action are clear and contain correct information.
-- Verified all text/ headings are displaying correctly
+- Verified all text/ headings are displaying correctly.

 ### Validation